dark-teal-coder/dark-teal-coder/notes-git.md

 [^9]:
     The `-u` options is a shorthand for `--set-upstream` which is used to map a local branch to a remote barnch.

+### How to Rename a Remote Repository and Update the Local Repository

+Steps:
+1. On GitHub.com, navigate to the main page of the repository.
+2. Under your repository name, click [Settings].
+3. Under the [Repository Name] heading, type the new name of your repository.
+4. Click [Rename].
+5. Copy the repository URL.
+6. Run `git remote set-url origin {repository URL}` in a command-line interface.
+7. Run `git remote show origin` to check the new repository URL.

 ## Extra: How to Set Up a Local Branch to Track a Remote Branch

 ### Case 01

 <ins>Background</ins>: You are currently on the `main` branch and have added a remote reference `origin`.
 <br />
 <ins>Full Command</ins>: ```git branch --set-upstream-to=origin/main main```